Pink Flowers

 • Designed structured dialogue processes for harm repair and conflict transformation

-• Held space for accountability, boundary-setting, and negotiated agreements within high-conflict environments
+• Facilitated accountability, negotiated agreements, and boundary-setting processes within high-conflict environments

 Cooperative Business Developer